 1. Work in Small Sections

-When buffing wax into surfaces, work the medium into small rather than broad sections.
-Keeping your work area small lets you see the results as you brush on the dark wax and wipe it off with a clean, lint-free cloth, so you know what to expect as your DIY project progresses, and it also prevents the wax from drying out as you work.
+When buffing furniture wax into a painted surface, work the medium into small rather than broad sections.
+Keeping your work area small lets you see the results as you brush on the dark wax and wipe it off with a clean, lint-free soft cloth, so you know what to expect as your DIY project progresses, and it also prevents the wax from drying out as you work.
 Additionally, working in small sections gives you ample time to change up your technique if something isn’t working.

 2. Choose Soft Waxes for Easier Application

 Buffing wax into painted furniture can be quite a chore, so it helps to work smarter and not harder by choosing soft waxes.
 For example, the Real Milk Paint Co. makes Soft Wax in an array of shades, including clear wax, ideal for antiquing and distressing furniture, and it’s made with beeswax and carnauba wax for an all-natural refinishing option that contains no VOCs.